Not a pipe dream – simply the best choice

 Worldwide, more than a billion people do not have access to affordable, reliable and clean energy.

-We aim to have both national governments and international institutions adopt the necessary policies and programs to make energy systems green and more inclusive.
+We aim for both national governments and international institutions to adopt the necessary policies and programs to make energy systems green and more inclusive.

-One of the phases of our three-step approach is to invest in developing the technical and business skills of early-stage energy entrepreneurs to help them become “green entrepreneurs.”
-Through multi-stakeholder initiatives we bring civil society organizations, governments, financial institutions and entrepreneurs (especially women) together to spur economic development and job creation with renewable energy services.
+On a larger level, Hivos participates in multi-stakeholder initiatives that bring civil society organizations, governments, financial institutions and entrepreneurs (especially women) together to spur economic development and job creation with renewable energy services.
 At the same time, we engage with all these actors to improve policies and to come up with new forms of financing to scale up successful renewable energy solutions.

 This thematic area contributes to Sustainable Development Goal 7 (Ensure access to affordable, reliable, sustainable and modern energy for all) and Goal 13 (Take urgent action to combat climate change and its impacts).